Why Do I Need Mexican Car Insurance?

 To receive comprehensive coverage for your vehicle’s damage following a wreck in Mexico, ask your agent to include physical damage insurance on your plan.
 Therefore, if you have a wreck south of the border, you can still receive compensation to pay for your damage.

 Often, the benefits provided by a Mexican insurance policy are much more expansive than any coverage your American policy might continue to extend in Mexico.
-Many policies will cover not only the costs of repairs, but also additional travel expenses (such as return plane tickets) that might arise as a result of the accident.
+Mexico insurance policies may have coverage to cover not only the costs of repairs, but also additional travel expenses (such as return plane tickets) that might arise as a result of the accident.
 Some will also pay for you to have your vehicle transported back to the states for repairs.
+Ask your Sanborn's Mexico insurance agent for more information.

 5. It Provides You With Legal Assistance When Accidents Are Your Fault